tcockbill/Obsidian/Maths/Pure/Summing series.md

 *   **Convergence:** Always check for convergence *before* attempting to find a sum.
 A divergent series does not have a finite sum.
 *   **Assumptions:** Be aware of any assumptions made when applying formulas (e.g., |r| < 1 for the sum to infinity of a geometric series).
 *   **Manipulations:**  Carefully justify any manipulations of the series to ensure that the sum remains unchanged.
 Reordering terms in a divergent series can change its apparent sum, which is mathematically invalid.

+# Using Partial fractions

+In order to express a function as $f(r+1)-f(r)$, you may need to use partial fractions

+You can decompose some functions into their partial fractions